A-amon/Racing-Kart-Game/README.md

   }
 ```
 ### Who processes the data: Client or Server?
 In my implementation, server handles the tedious task of updating every player's state/kart's data (position, speed, etc.).
 The idea was taken from [Gabriel's Client-Server Game Architecture](https://www.gabrielgambetta.com/client-server-game-architecture.html) (The explanations in there are amazing!).
-However, not everything was implemented (such client-side prediction 😞) due to insufficient time assigned for this project.
+However, not everything was implemented (such as client-side prediction 😞) due to insufficient time assigned for this project.

 ### Inspired by React
 Notice that on [Line 28 in Scene class], the constructor accepts `params` or parameters.
 As someone who enjoys the amazing development experience provided by React, I thought of bringing `props` to my applications.
 This allows different `Scenes` to pass data to each other easily.
 The [SceneManager](https://github.com/A-amon/Racing-Kart-Game/blob/main/src/kartracinggame/SceneManager.java) is also a Singleton as only one `SceneManager` is used to manage the scene/page navigation.
 When a navigation is detected, `SceneManager` will alert `Main` to replace the current `Scene` with the new `Scene`: [Updating scene in Main](https://github.com/A-amon/Racing-Kart-Game/blob/cd848c51e586b2f1f4865ec625272ece071ffc3c/src/kartracinggame/Main.java#L73)